sn14188/CPSC210_Project/README.md

 >- As a user, I want to see where poop instances are in the field.
 >- As a user, I want to view my score on the console.
 >- As a user, I want the game to end when I am hit by poop.
+>- As a user, I want to be able to save the position of the player.
+>- As a user, I want to be able to save the position of poop instances.
+>- As a user, I want to be able to save my score.